-It’s a safe bet that you’ve been incorporating crunches, planks, and mountain climbers into your Tough Mudder training, obstacles such as Stage 5 Clinger, Funky Monkey The Revolution, and Kong require some serious core strength, after all.
-But if there’s one part of your core that could probably use a little more attention, it’s your obliques (aka your side abs).
+It’s a safe bet that you’ve been incorporating crunches, planks, and mountain climbers into your Tough Mudder training, but if there’s one part of your core that could probably use a little more attention, it’s your obliques (aka your side abs).
 The obliques aid in breathing, rotating/bending your torso and creating intra-abdominal pressure while you hold your breath.
-While exercises that target your abs usually involve lots of crunch-type movements, exercises that hit your obliques involve a lot of twisting and side-bending,
+While exercises that target your abs usually involve lots of crunch-type movements, exercises that hit your obliques involve a lot of twisting and side-bending.
+We've put together our favorite core busters, but stop by Tough Mudder Bootcamp to get fired up and learn how to take your training to the next level.

 Add these 5 exercises into your workouts to develop major side abs and overall core strength.